jamii/jamii.github.com/_posts/2017-12-11-psychology-vs-the-graphics-pipeline.md

 | 90                  | 21.6            | 24           | 16              | 20           | 82.9                 |
 | 100                 | 24              | 24           | 17              | 20           | 93.8                 |

-Similar results.

 The last column shows the time measured by the Chrome profiler during the second trial.

 ![](/img/chrome2.png)

-The profiler shows the same rough pattern as the recording, but it fails to capture all of the variance eg from 80ms to 90ms the recording showed the number of frames dropped from 24 to 20 but the profiler reported that the exposure time increased from 74.6ms to 82.9ms.
+The profiler shows the same rough pattern as the recording, but it fails to capture all of the variance eg from 80ms to 90ms the recording showed the number of frames dropped from 24 to 20 but the profiler reported that the frame duration increased from 74.6ms to 82.9ms.
 Clearly, if you care about actual exposure time on the screen it's not enough to rely on the profiler.

 I also tried a slightly-older-but-still-high-end laptop with an internal IPS monitor.